Nomadic Backpacker

 February 26, 2023 | Tagged: United Kingdom

-I was in Birmingham, backpacking the city's canals and having a flash of brilliance, I went to visit the Cathedral City of Lichfield.
+I was backpacking Birmingham, walking the canals of the Industrial Revolution and had a flash of brilliance, I would go and visit the Cathedral City of Lichfield.

 Why not?
 After all, I had never been there before.